 Increases floor safety

-Carpet wrinkles and bumps could cause people to trip and fall.
-It poses a safety hazard for homeowners and could result in serious injuries.
+Carpet wrinkles and bumps pose a safety hazard and could result in serious injuries.
 Carpet restretching is essential for homes with children, seniors, and pets.

 Carpet Stretching Specialty Tools